-Humic substances are formed during the gut passage: organic matter in young soils and humic horizons almost completely consists of soil animal faeces (Lavelle, 1988; Martin and Marinissen, 1993; Brussaard and Juma, 1996).
-Humus forms mainly comprise animal casts, e.g. casts of ants, isopods, millipedes, beetle larvae or termites in deadwood, of insect larvae and spiders in leaf litter, or casts of collembolans, mites and enchytraeids in raw humus.
-In his review, David (2014) considered macroarthropod casts being a factor of partial SOM stabilisation, rather than hotspots of microbial activity.
-The dark colour of casts (compared to the ingested organic material) visually demonstrates the strong chemical OM modification in animal guts, which is accompanied by a substantial physical modification.
+184 Humic substances are formed during the gut passage: organic matter in young soils and humic horizons almost completely consists of soil animal faeces (Lavelle, 1988; Martin and Marinissen, 185 1993; Brussaard and Juma, 1996).
+Humus forms mainly comprise animal casts, e.g. casts of ants, 186 187 isopods, millipedes, beetle larvae or termites in deadwood, of insect larvae and spiders in leaf 188 litter, or casts of collembolans, mites and enchytraeids in raw humus.
+In his review, David (2014) 189 considered macroarthropod casts being a factor of partial SOM stabilisation, rather than hotspots 190 of microbial activity.
+The dark colour of casts (compared to the ingested organic material) 191 visually demonstrates the strong chemical OM modification in animal guts, which is 192 accompanied by a substantial physical modification.
 Clay-humus complexes, physically protecting organic matter (Jiménez and Lal, 2006), are mainly faeces of earthworms and diplopods (see also Sect.
 2.5 on physical heterogeneity).
 Due to differences in feeding preferences, gut microflora, SOM quantities consumed etc. of soil animals, their faeces vary in size, shape and quality not only between fauna groups, but also between species within one group (see Sect.
 3 on aggregate formation).
 Discovering the important role of animal faeces in humification is essential to improve our understanding of carbon dynamics in soil.

-2.3.
+201 2.3.
 Fire-derived carbon

-Microbial recolonisation of burned sites is mediated by wind and soil animals that survived in soil or emigrated from neighbouring areas, e.g. by macro- and mesofauna, birds and mice (Malmström, 2012; Zaitsev et al., 2014).
-Besides, soil fauna also ingest the charcoal particles (Eckmeier et al., 2007; see Table 1).
+202 Fire-derived carbon is chemically highly condensed and thus often hardly degradable.
+However, its stability in soil is variable and still poorly understood (Schmidt et al., 2011; Wang et al., 203 204 2016).
+Two of the factors identified by a meta-analysis on the stability of biochar in soil were association with aggregates and translocation in the soil profile (Wang et al., 2016), which are 205 both strongly affected by soil fauna (see Sect.
+2.5, 2.6 and 3).
+Microbial recolonisation of burned 206 sites is mediated by wind and soil animals that survived in soil or emigrated from neighbouring 207 208 areas, e.g. by macro- and mesofauna, birds and mice (Malmström, 2012; Zaitsev et al., 2014).
+209 Besides, soil fauna also ingest the charcoal particles (Eckmeier et al., 2007; see Table 1).
 Due to animal activity, charcoal is sorted by size and translocated down the soil profile.
-Mice and earthworms (Eckmeier et al., 2007) and the tropical earthworm Pontoscolex corethurus (Topoliantz and Ponge 2003; Topoliantz et al., 2006) had been suggested as responsible for rapid incorporation of charcoal into the soil.
+Mice and 210 earthworms (Eckmeier et al., 2007) and the tropical earthworm Pontoscolex corethurus 211 212 (Topoliantz and Ponge 2003; Topoliantz et al., 2006) had been suggested as responsible for rapid incorporation of charcoal into the soil.
 Quantitative data are however scarce (Table 1).
-In spite of potentially great importance, the effect of soil animals on the fate of the "black carbon" in soil remains practically unknown (Ameloot et al., 2013).
+In spite of 213 potentially great importance, the effect of soil animals on the fate of the "black carbon" in soil 214 215 remains practically unknown (Ameloot et al., 2013).

-2.4.
+216 2.4.
 Roots